 Media landscape

-The most influential Albanian private media are owned by a handful of companies which have links to politicians and at the same time operate in highly regulated sectors such as construction.
-While there are hundreds of online media in the country, only a small minority has a sustainable business model with transparent funding.
-The dominant media include RTSH, Top Channel, Klan and RTV Ora.
+The most influential Albanian private-sector media are owned by a handful of companies that have links to the political world in highly regulated sectors such as construction.
+While there are hundreds of online media outlets in the country, only a small number have a sustainable business model with transparent funding.
+Major media outlets include the public broadcaster RTSH, Top Channel, TV Klan, and RTV Ora.

 Political context